-This is the third post in a series on deploying a very simple ASP.NET Core application to the major cloud provides.
-This post is going to be dealing with setup and deployment to Microsoft Azure.
+This is the fourth post in a series on deploying a very simple ASP.NET Core application different cloud provides.
+This post is going to be dealing with setup and deployment to DigitalOcean.

 The sample application ended up becoming its own blog post since it looks like the easiest deployment to DigitalOcean for .NET is going to be using Docker.
 Check out my Adding Docker to an ASP.NET Core Application post to get your application setup with Docker and published to a registry.

 Head over to DigitalOcean and sign up for an account.
 Using that link will get you $10 in free credit (I will get some credit too if you spend $25 or more, but the main point is to get you some credit to get started with).

 As part of the sign-up process, you will have to enter a credit card.
 It won’t be charged as long as you don’t go over your free credit.

 After you finish the sign-up process you will be dropped on the dashboard for your account.
 Click the Create Droplet button to get started.

 On the next page select One-click apps, and then the Docker option.

 Scroll down and select your Droplet size.
 Since this is a basic example and will never have any real traffic I went with the cheapest option which is $5 a month.